-Mugabe faces looming ultimatum to quit
+Mugabe ignores party's deadline to quit

 The War Veterans Association, which used to back Mr Mugabe, now says it is time for him to step down.

-"Thirty-seven years, you have had your time, you are toast now politically," association head Chris Mutsvangwa told the BBC.
+"Thirty-seven years, you have had your time, you are toast now politically," Mr Mutsvangwa told the BBC.

-"Please give the country a chance, let it move to the next page."

 Opposition leader Morgan Tsvangirai said he was "baffled" by the president's address.